Can you just throw wildflower seeds?

 Embrace the beauty of wildflowers in your garden

 The beauty of having wildflowers in your garden is that they are relatively low maintenance.
-After you have prepared the soil and sowed your wildflower seeds, nature does the rest of the work for you!
+After preparing the soil and sowing your wildflower seeds, nature does the rest of the work for you!

-We have a wealth of knowledge to share with you when growing wildflowers in your garden, so much so that we have a complete section in our Help & Advice area devoted to wildflowers.
+We have a wealth of knowledge to share when growing wildflowers in your garden, so much so that we have a complete section in our Help & Advice area devoted to wildflowers.